luizsoliveira/jetstarter-api-postgrest/README.md

 *Figure 1.
 API overview ecosystem with Docker-compose, Postgres, PostgREST, and Swagger*

-In this documentation, we'll see how to build a REST API with CRUD operations for five entities in just 1 min.
-In a microservices paradigm, a REST API is part of a larger ecosystem made up of other components.
-Figure 1 illustrates the basic components of a typical API that serves information persisted by a relational database.
+In this documentation, we'll see how to build a REST API with CRUD operations for five entities in just 1 minute.
+In a microservices paradigm, a REST API is part of a larger ecosystem comprising other components.
+Figure 1 illustrates the essential components of a typical API that serves information persisted by a relational database.

  * Postgres: a relational database that will perform data persistence, preserving referential integrity;
  * PostgREST: Web server responsible for exposing a REST API with CRUD endpoints and also a description of the API according to the OpenAPI standard;
- * Swagger: service that automatically generates a HTML documentation page from the OpenAPI description.
+ * Swagger: service that automatically generates an HTML documentation page from the OpenAPI description.

  ## Deploying a REST API in 1 minute